solahidris/oursololeveling/README.md

-# Our Solo Leveling
+# Shadow Rank

-A unique fitness tracking app inspired by the anime universe that helps you progressively level up your workout routine through an RPG-style experience.
+A unique fitness app that helps you progressively level up your workout routine through an RPG-style experience.

 ## Features

 ### Character Progression
 - Level up your character as you complete daily workouts
 - Earn gold and rank up through an RPG-inspired progression system
-- Unique pixel art character avatars that evolve as you progress
+- Character avatars that evolve as you progress

 ### Equipment & Inventory System
 - Collect and equip items that boost your character's stats